bluemix/real_estatex_bloopark/README.md

 ### Backoffice

-Now, if you go to the _RealEstateX_ module, you'll the new submitted ticket, and its stage (usually it is the New stage -- the default Stage can be configured from the module Settings):
+Now, if you go to the _RealEstateX_ module, you'll the new submitted ticket, and its stage (usually it is the _New_ stage — the default Stage can be configured from the module Settings):

 <img src="docs/real_estatex_main.png">